soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 1-108 Foam/Viscous Liquid Use in Flooring Removal.* ::

 (a) These procedures only apply to the removal of surface flooring material including vinyl asbestos floor tiles (VAT), ACM floor coverings (e.g., linoleum) and associated mastics and adhesives, where the only ACM being abated in the work area is flooring material.
-All sections of these rules shall be followed in conjunction with this section with the exception of 15 RCNY § 1-81(m), 15 RCNY § 1-81(p), 15 RCNY § 1-91(c), 15 RCNY § 1-91(h), 15 RCNY § 1-102(b), 15 RCNY § 1-112(d), and 15 RCNY § 1-112(e).
+All sections of these rules must be followed in conjunction with this section with the exception of 15 RCNY § 1-81(m), 15 RCNY § 1-81(p), 15 RCNY § 1-91(c), 15 RCNY § 1-91(h), 15 RCNY § 1-102(b), 15 RCNY § 1-112(d), and 15 RCNY § 1-112(g).

 (b) The foam or viscous liquid shall be non-toxic, shall not require special respiratory protection for handling, and shall not affect the handling and disposal of the waste.